Your Children's Future

 - The prospective guardian must be an adult aged 21 years and above

-- Does he/she has the time to take up the challenge?
+- Does he/she have the time to take up the challenge?

 - The prospective guardian shares a genuine concern for your children’s welfare and you have confidence in this?